MahletM/Portfolio/README.md

 # Portfolio
-This a portfolio page developed using CSS, html and JavaScript
+This is a portfolio page developed using CSS, html and JavaScript